roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "I, I am so happy I want to cry..."

-After all, I should  append a feature to shed tears, I thought.
+After all, I should  enclose a feature to shed tears, I thought.
 However,
 Lydia, who walked up to Yuuyami, had her slightly quirky blond hair, her well-organized features.
 A beauteous  snow white skin.
-It would be a waste to distort them by tears.
+It would be a wasteful to distort them by tears.

 "I'm sorry to deceive you."